 Can a bank issue a purchase-money mortgage?

 Yes, but it is not common.
 A buyer might pay for a house with a bank mortgage, cash, and a property seller mortgage.
-When the bank is aware of the amount financed by the seller, both the mortgage issued by the third-party lender and the seller financing are considered purchase-money mortgages.
+Both the mortgage issued by the third-party lender and the seller financing are considered purchase-money mortgages.

 Does a purchase-money mortgage require an appraisal?